-World Kindness Day is observed annually on November 18.
-Our beautiful resources for teaching kindnesswill have you and your class feeling all the warm fuzzies in preparation for this lovely international occasion!
+World Kindness Day is observed annually, this year falling on November 13th.
+Our beautiful resources for teaching kindness will have you and your class feeling all the warm fuzzies in preparation for this lovely international occasion!

 As educators, it’s up to us to inspire kindness in our young students.
 We already do this, incidentally, on a daily basis; helping kids negotiate, guiding their social interactions, troubleshooting friendship issues, and modeling empathy and compassion ourselves.

 World Kindness Day is a designated day to pause and consciously reflect on times when we have been shown kindness, and think about ways in which we can treat others kindly.